UCalgary Research Excellence Chairs

 3. Statement on EDIA – A 1-page statement from the nominee outlining their commitment to excellence in research and research training through advancement of Equity, Diversity, Inclusion, and Accessibility.

 4. Statement from Faculty Dean - should describe 1) the Faculty’s assessment of the nominee’s research program and record of (and potential for) research leadership, and 2) how the faculty member will be supported for successful engagement in transdisciplinary and other strategic initiatives.
-This will include description of how the faculty member’s workload will be adjusted for the term of the Chair so that at least 75% of their time is dedicated to scholarship and creative activity.
+This will include description of the faculty member’s workload, and whether it needs to be adjusted for the term of the Chair so that there is substantial time dedicated to scholarship and creative activity.

 5. Letter of appraisal – from an external expert providing a written evaluation of the quality, feasibility, and likely impact of the proposed research and of the capability of the nominee to achieve the stated goals of that research.
 The external expert shall have an arm’s length perspective, per the conflict of interest guidelines of the Canada Research Chairs program.